• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 6/8 here, too.
 No, I'm not in the eighth grade, but I did stay in a Holiday Inn Express last night.

 Seriously, there was only one of those -- the Romeo and Juliet one -- that I thought my eighth-grade son would have no idea about.
-I guessed Pangaea (or however the fuck you spell it) because that was the only supercontinent I'd heard of.
+I guessed Pangaea (or however the fork you spell it) because that was the only supercontinent I'd heard of.

 I, too, got six.
 Missed the triangle -- math was always my worst subject -- and Romeo and Juliet.